-Although they may have different names (Nature Kindergarten, Outdoor School, Waldkindergarten, Rain or Shine School, Bush School, etc.) the primary goal of the Forest School movement is to provide children with regular and repeated access to a natural space for child-directed, emergent and inquiry-based learning.
+Although they may have different names (Nature Kindergarten, Outdoor Learning Centres, Waldkindergarten, Rain or Shine Learning Centres, Bush Learning Centres, etc.) the primary goal of the Forest Learning Centres movement is to provide children with regular and repeated access to a natural space for child-directed, emergent and inquiry-based learning.

-As an educational approach, Forest School (FS) has existed worldwide since the late 1950s.
-In FS, children spend anywhere from a half day to a full day outdoors in various urban and near-urban parks, natural spaces adjacent to or on school grounds, or natural playgrounds and outdoor classrooms.
+As an educational approach, Forest Learning Centres (FLC) has existed worldwide since the late 1950s.
+In FS, children spend anywhere from a half day to a full day outdoors in various urban and near-urban parks, natural spaces adjacent to or on learning centre grounds, or natural playgrounds and outdoor classrooms.

 FS is both a pedagogical approach and a program of delivery.
 It can be part-time or full-time.
 It can take place in a range of outdoor settings, with various age groups, and at all times throughout the year.